What is TEIKEI agriculture?

 Land use and ownership in TEIKEI agriculture

-In the TEIKEI Agriculture land ownership plays a central role, as the regenerative enhancement of the soil and the establishment of sustainable systems often only show visible results after one to two decades.
+In the TEIKEI Agriculture land ownership plays a central role, as the regenerative valorisation of the soil and the establishment of sustainable systems often only show visible results after one to two decades.
 During this time, forest gardens are planted, soils are regenerated and natural cycles are strengthened.
-However, this long-term investment in soil fertility and ecological diversity can be jeopardized when land is reallocated or reassigned due to inheritance or short-term leases.
+However, this long-term investment in soil fertility and ecological diversity can be jeopardised if land is reallocated or reassigned due to inheritance or short-term leases.

 Natural farming as part of TEIKEI agriculture

-A key element of the TEIKEI Agriculture is the integration of the principles of Natural Farmingwhich further emphasizes working in harmony with nature rather than against it.
-Natural Farming, developed by Masanobu Fukuoka, promotes the idea of minimal human intervention, allowing ecosystems to regenerate and sustain themselves.
-This approach complements the goals of TEIKEI Agriculturewhich focuses not only on regenerative technologies, but also on giving nature priority in agricultural practices.
+A key element of the TEIKEI Agriculture is the integration of the principles of Natural Farmingwhich further emphasises working in harmony with nature rather than against it.
+Natural Farming, developed by Masanobu Fukuoka, promotes the idea of minimising human intervention, allowing ecosystems to regenerate and sustain themselves.
+This approach complements the goals of TEIKEI Agriculturewhich focuses not only on regenerative technologies, but also on prioritising nature in agricultural practices.

 Important aspects of natural farming are

-- No tillageNo plowing preserves the natural structure of the soil and microbial life.
+- No tillageNo ploughing preserves the natural structure of the soil and microbial life.

-- Use of cover cropsInstead of relying on fertilizers, farmers rely on natural vegetation to enrich the soil with nutrients.
+- Utilisation of cover cropsInstead of relying on fertilisers, farmers rely on natural vegetation to enrich the soil with nutrients.

-- Avoidance of chemical interventionsLike regenerative agriculture, natural farming avoids synthetic fertilizers and pesticides in order to promote biodiversity.
+- Avoidance of chemical interventionsLike regenerative agriculture, natural farming avoids synthetic fertilisers and pesticides in order to promote biodiversity.

-- No dependence on compost: While many organic farming methods rely heavily on compost, the organic farming method Natural Farming that the soil retains its fertility through natural decomposition and the recycling of organic materials.
+- No dependence on compost: While many organic farming methods rely heavily on compost, the organic farming method Natural Farming The aim is to ensure that the soil retains its fertility through natural decomposition and the recycling of organic materials.

-- Diversity instead of monocultureFukuoka's method promotes polycultures, where different plant species are grown together to take advantage of natural symbioses and avoid overuse of the soil.
+- Diversity instead of monocultureFukuoka's method promotes polycultures, in which different plant species are grown together to utilise natural symbioses and avoid overuse of the soil.

 Regenerative agriculture as part of TEIKEI agriculture